In my last blog, we looked at drivers. Today, we’ll explore the other 13 clubs in the bag.

 Wedges

 Wedges are at the “scoring end” of your golf game and well worth some investment.
 Being able to hit a green consistently from 100 yards and in, with good distance control which could then set you up to make some putts is very exciting.
-Wedges come in broadly 4 types; a Pitching wedge (PW), Sand wedge (SW) (designed for bunker use but also good out of heavy rough or lush lies around the green where obstacles need to be negotiated) A gap wedge (to fill the gap between a PW and SW) and a lob wedge (LW) (offering maximum height and useful in bunkers with little sand or tight fairway lies)
+Wedges come in broadly 4 types: a Pitching wedge (PW), a Sand wedge (SW) (designed for bunker use but also good out of heavy rough or lush lies around the green where obstacles need to be negotiated) A gap wedge (to fill the gap between a PW and SW) and a lob wedge (LW) (offering maximum height and useful in bunkers with little sand or tight fairway lies)

-A further complication is that wedges come in a variety of bounce and grind configurations.
+A further complication is that wedges come in various bounce and grind configurations.
 If you order off the shelf clubs this is less relevant but if you elect for a fitting, the fitter will study your “angle of attack” (steep or shallow) ask you what kind of course you play and consider your skill level and wish to play a variety of shots with the same club .
 The lusher the fairways typically would want more “bounce” to allow the club to glide through the grass and stop it “digging in” and creating a “fat” shot.
-Conversely if you play a links type course with tightly mown fairways, less bounce would suit and avoid the sole of the club literally bouncing on the surface resulting in a “thinned” shot.
+Conversely, if you play a links type course with tightly mown fairways, less bounce would suit and avoid the sole of the club literally bouncing on the surface resulting in a “thinned” shot.

 Choosing wedges of the same brand for consistency and also choosing the right loft per club to will help your distance control immensely.